guz280/quiz/quizapi/Readme.txt

                 from a command line parameter.
         - The cobra commands, question questions and result are left there as a testing tool.
                 They would be removed in reality.
+        - The statistics algorithm accuracy could be sharpened

 To run quizapi rn as follows: